termpaint/termpaint/doc/terminal.rst

 In either case the application needs to set an event callback before starting auto-detection.

+Applications should call either :c:func:`termpaint_terminal_setup_fullscreen` or :c:func:`termpaint_terminal_setup_inline` after terminal detection to setup the terminal for the chosen mode.

+In fullscreen mode the application claims and repaints the full terminal screen.
+If the terminal supports alternative screen mode, the terminal contents is not erased by the application and reappears after the application quits.

+In inline mode the application instead claims a stripe with limited height for display.
+This stripe starts at the line where the cursor is located.
+If the requested number of lines in not available the terminal will be scrolled to make the necessary space available.
+(Requesting a stripe higher than the terminal height is invalid and will lead to display corruption) When the application terminates in inline mode the cursor is reset to the top line of the stripe and the output stripe is erased.

-When the application terminates it needs to restore both terminal configuration as well as the kernel level terminal setup back to it's previous values.
+For clean shutdown the application needs to restore both terminal configuration as well as the kernel level terminal setup back to it's previous values.
 The first part should be done by calling :c:func:`termpaint_terminal_free_with_restore`.
 The second part should be done by using operating system specific calls to save the kernel settings before changing those and then restoring them after restoring the terminal setup.